-Guest Blog Series – We’ve asked travel experts to provide their advice and insights on the best European road trips.
+Guest Blog Series - We've asked travel experts to provide their advice and insights on the best European road trips.
 This guest blog post is written by Shaun Robertson from the popular blog This Life In Trips.
-Learn how he and his road trip partner & girlfriend have successfully navigated the stressful mess that can be associate with traveling with a significant other.
+Learn how he and his road trip partner and girlfriend have successfully navigated the stressful mess that can be associate with traveling with a significant other.

 When asked what countries were my favorite from my last around the world tour, Ireland, New Zealand, South Africa, and the Balkans always top the list.
 Of the 50 countries my girlfriend and I hit on that trip, what sets these ones apart?
 Well, the simple fact that we actually got to see the country we were visiting.
 These are the countries where we rented a car and hit the road.
 In doing so we got to see so much more than just flying in and out of the major centers.
 As awesome as this was, it also presented some challenges and stress that tested both my patience and my relationship.
 Still, these countries that I drove through top my favorite list, thanks in part to this list of relationships saving road trip tips.
 Here are my top 3 tips to road tripping with your significant other.